tk1351/x-echo/memory-bank/progress.md

 ## Current Status

 The X-Echo project is in the early development phase, with the focus on establishing the foundation for the backend API.
 The project structure has been set up, and the database schema has been partially defined.
-User registration functionality has been implemented.
+User registration, authentication, and profile management functionality has been implemented.

 ### Project Timeline
 - **Project Start**: Initial setup and planning